Mon. Wed. Fri. 11:00 am-3:00 pm EST

 Since most food comes with a combination of both, it is impractical to eat only the “good” and avoid all the “bad” fat.
 Balance is the key.

 You can include in your diet lean red meats – only if they are properly selected, trimmed, and cooked.
-It means, without frying then in processed oils.
+It means, without frying them in refined and overly processed oils.
 Why?
 Because exposing oils to heat and oxygen results in the worse possible combination of unhealthy fatty acids.

-Even white meat poultry and fish (low-fat choices) – deep fried – can be higher in fat than commercial beef!
+When deep-fried, even white meat, poultry and fish (low-fat choices) can be higher in fat than commercial beef!

 As you can see, what makes the real difference is: